Entry to Entrepreneurship

 Week One: Introductions and Import Replacement

 We began Entry to Entrepreneurship with an introduction to the concept of "import replacement," one of the key concepts underlying the Entry to Entrepreneurship course.
-The following video is an introduction to import replacement.

 Week Two: Business Fundamentals

 The second lesson is led by Regional Director Keith Girouard and Senior Business Advisor Nancy Shulman of the Massachusetts Small Business Development Center.
 Keith and Nancy present a class on the "fundamentals of business" and walk students through the Business Planning Worksheet.
 This worksheet provides the outline for the business plans that students prepare during the course.